Here are some of the 3 best M1A scope mount accessories you can buy right now.

 The key here is to balance the cheek weld with the sight height.
 In our experience, getting a $20 rifle cheek riser that elevates your cheek weld for just about 1.5 - 2" is optimal.

-The Springfield Gen 4 M1A mount is by far the best for rock solid optic mounting from the company that makes the rifle.
+The Springfield Gen 4 M1A mount is by far the best scope mount for M1A.
+Straight from Springfield factory that also makes the rifle.

-Th SADLAK Steel version is the next best one out there.
-It's a bit harder to install but with multiple contact points help with maintaining zero.
+Th SADLAK Steel version is the second best one .
+It's a bit harder to install but with multiple contact points helps with maintaining zero.